 The developed amendment follows the coexistence mechanisms defined in IEEE Std 802.15.4-2020 [B6], as described in the 802.15.4g Coexistence Assurance Document[B5].
 These existing methods are applicable to both homogeneous (among systems using the SUN FSK PHY) and heterogeneous (across other 802 systems) coexistence.
 Use of the coexistence mechanisms available to achieve positive coexistence performance specifically between 802.15.4 SUN FSK based systems and 802.11ah based systems is discussed in detail in P802.19.3 [B3] clause 7.

-Dissimilar IEEE802 Systems Sharaing the Same Frequency Bands with 802.15.4aa
+Dissimilar IEEE802 Systems Sharing the Same Frequency Bands with 802.15.4aa

 This clause presents an overview on other 802 systems which are specified to operate in the same frequency bands that are also specified for the 802.15.4aa.
 The table in the following section list the latest standard (or amendment) and the corresponding PHY specifications that share the same frequency band as 802.15.4aa.